ONSdigital/blaise-nisra-case-processor/README.md

 Build the solution to obtain the necessary references.

 #Topics & Subscriptions
 This service needs to listen to messages put on the 'process-nisra-case-topic'.
-It does this by creating a subscription to this topic.
-There is an existing subscription called 'process-nisra-case-subscription', but as service is installed on multiple VMs and therefore will need to create a subscription on initialisation in order for it to receive every message published to the 'process-nisra-case-topic'.
-If all the services listened to the same subscription 'process-nisra-case-subscription' the the messages would be shared between the services, and as each service will have access to different server parks on the different VMs this would result in data loss.
-Each subscription created will consist of the subscription name 'process-nisra-case-subscription' suffixed with the VM name i.e. 'process-nisra-case-subscription-TEL-C0C0C0'.

-This service also publishes case status updates to the topic 'case-status-update-topic'.
+It does this by subscribing to a subscription called 'process-nisra-case-subscription'.

 # Example message